coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

      - Those who want interaction can get it
      - The course isn't bound to one location, anyone can attend.
 - This is actually scaling up!
+- First challenge: Explain how to join xD
 ---

 # Scaling up